Reik96/HR_Analytics/README.md

 ## Project Overview:

-* Using HR data from Big Data / Data Science - Company
+* Using an imbalanced HR dataset from Big Data / Data Science - Company
-* Performing a binary Classification including Model Comparison, Validation & Evaluation
+* Performing a binary Classification including Model Comparison, Validation, Evaluation & Classbalancing
 * Deploying the ML Model on Streamlit with additional functionalities like connection to MySQL and Tableau Public